EricZinda/Perplexity/docs/pxint/pxint0010PredicationContract.md

 A few observations about the contract:
 - What the variables *are* -- i.e. how the world is represented in the program -- is not defined in the contract.
 It doesn't care.
 - Quantifier Predications only scope `x` variables.
 These are the only variables that represent "things in the world" (aka "individuals"), that we are solving for.
 Event (`e`) variables are handled differently since they are an implementation detail of the MRS that gets used by the predications.
-They are not relevant here and get described in a [later section](devhowtoEvents).
+They are not relevant here and get described in a [another section](../pxhowto/pxHowTo050EventPredications).
 - This "idealized contract" has different requirements for Regular and Quantifier Predications.
 Regular Predications simply return `True` or `False`.
 Quantifier Predications return a set of answers consisting of variable assignments, iteratively.

 Let's walk through an example of each to clarify: